moby/moby/docs/sources/docker-io/builds.md

-page_title: Trusted Builds in the Docker Index
+page_title: Trusted Builds on Docker.io
-page_description: Docker Index Trusted Builds
+page_description: Docker.io Trusted Builds
-page_keywords: Docker, docker, index, accounts, plans, Dockerfile, Docker.io, docs, documentation, trusted, builds, trusted builds
+page_keywords: Docker, docker, registry, accounts, plans, Dockerfile, Docker.io, docs, documentation, trusted, builds, trusted builds

-# Trusted Builds in the Docker Index
+# Trusted Builds on Docker.io

 ## Trusted Builds

 *Trusted Builds* is a special feature allowing you to specify a source repository with a *Dockerfile* to be built by the Docker build clusters.
 The system will clone your repository and build the Dockerfile using the repository as the context.
-The resulting image will then be uploaded to the index and marked as a `Trusted Build`.
+The resulting image will then be uploaded to the registry and marked as a `Trusted Build`.

 Trusted Builds have a number of advantages.
 For example, users of *your* Trusted